Skip to main content

 Without Attributes (hardcoded):

-- Code: const product = { name, price, image, description }
+- Code: const product = { name: 'Product name', price: 150, image: '', description: '' }

-- To add "color" field → Change code, redeploy, wait.
+- To add "color" field β†’ Change code, redeploy, wait.

 With Attributes (dynamic):